Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

       CurrentUrl  : Url
       CurrentPage : Page }
 ```
 Here, the `Page.Index` and `Url.Index` both refere to the Home page itself.
+Another curious case of URL is the `Logout` case.
+We are implementing it here such that if the application navigated to the `/logout` URL, then the user of the application will be reset back to `Anonymous`.
+Of course, I could have implement a specialized case in the `Msg` called `Logout` but I want to follow a simple rule for consistency: Page changes are always driven URL changes.
+This includes logging out.

-We are also assuming we have to pages, `Login` and `Overview` implemented as child programs in their respective modules.
+We are also assuming we have to pages, `Login` and `Overview` implemented as child programs of `Home` in their respective modules.
 The implementation of `Login` will be exactly the same as the one from the initial sample.
-As for the `Overview` module, it is a simple page that shows the username of the currently logged in user.
-We will not be focussing a lot on the `Login` and `Overview` modules.
+As for the `Overview` module, it is a simple page that shows the username of the currently logged in user (requires a user for initialization).
+We will not be focussing a lot on the `Login` and `Overview` modules because the interesting stuff are happening in the parent `Home` that is managing which page to show based on the URL and how to propagate the information based on whether or not a user has logged in.

-As for the `Msg` type, it can be modelled as follows to be able to handle messages from the child programs as well as react to URL changes:
+As for the `Msg` type, it can be modelled as follows in order to be able to handle messages from the child programs as well as react to URL changes:
 ```fsharp
 type Msg =
     | LoginMsg of Login.Msg
     | OverviewMsg of Overview.Msg
     | UrlChanged of Url
 ```
+Now that we have modelled the types, we can start implementing the `Home` parent program.
 ### Implementing `init()`
 It might be tempting to simply always initialize the Home page with the default values of the state:
 ```fsharp